-Henry walks into the café on all fours, panting and drooling, in the dog days of summer.
+I am struggling to write in my corner at the café, when Henry walks in on all fours, panting and drooling in the dog days of summer.
 His body is rock-solid, his mind is in the moment and his soul gongs like a bell.
-Low to the ground, sweating through the soles of his feet, this canine zen master expertly steers his honker and undulating tongue, lapping crumbs and mopping the old, wooden floor.
+Low to the ground, sweating through the soles of his feet, this canine zen master expertly steers his sniffing honker and undulating tongue, seeking crumbs, mopping the old, wooden floor.

 My heart stirs in my tank top.

 Henry’s father Dwayne sits down with a coffee, breakfast sandwich and the daily bad news.
 Henry splays his roasting hulk on the floor below him, his cork-screwed ass brushing Daddy’s tattooed leg.

 My writer brain slows.

 I drop to the floor on my hands and knees, until I am face-to-face with my hyperventilating bulldog crush; my itchy fingers reach out to paw the punch-drunk glory of his mashed, seen-it-all mug.
 A shiny string of drool hangs under his jowls, swinging from his thin, black lips, glistening in the fiery sun.
 I croak

 Henry looks right into my big, green eyes and sees it all: fears, worries, all pounding heart and roaring fire.
 I look back into his and fall deep into the cool mountain lake of his soft, brown eyes.
 The words fall into place.
 I sink into the moment, and melt.

 POSTSCRIPT: Dwayne turned me on to the fascinating research of an American scientist who wanted to know if his dog actually loved him or just wanted to score his next meal.